The way into the heart of our museum

 We also hold the largest museum collection of photographs by John Owen, Newtown’s first professional photographer.

 We welcome donations of objects that fit within our Collections Policy.
 Contact us if you have objects that you think may be of interest.
+New acquisitions will be added into this page from time to time.

 Hats and caps